zamazan4ik/awesome-pgo/article/article.md

 Right now, there are two of the most mature tools in this area: [LLVM BOLT](https://github.com/llvm/llvm-project/blob/main/bolt/README.md) (from Facebook/Meta) and Propeller (from Google).
 Let's discuss each of them.

-TODO: Write about BOLT, PROPELLER, and others (like Dynamic BOLT)
+TODO: Write about BOLT, Propeller, and others (like Dynamic BOLT)

-### BOLT

-LLVM BOLT is
+### LLVM BOLT

+According to its [README](https://github.com/llvm/llvm-project/blob/main/bolt/README.md), BOLT is a post-link optimizer developed to speed up large applications.
+It achieves the improvements by optimizing application's code layout based on execution profile gathered by sampling profiler, such as Linux `perf` tool.

 TODO: write about BOLT advantages and disadvantages
 TODO: write about BOLT instrumentation slowdown like https://github.com/qarmin/czkawka/issues/1099 and https://github.com/crate-ci/typos/issues/827#issue-1888263250
-TODO: write about the naming conflict - LLVM BOLT and https://gitlab.freedesktop.org/bolt/bolt
 TODO: add https://discourse.llvm.org/t/bolt-open-projects/61857

-TODO: Golang support for LLVM BOLT: https://github.com/golang/go/issues/49031#issuecomment-1837418788 .
-Performance results: https://www.youtube.com/watch?v=AT-ttb6VwRA&t=402s
-TODO: some materials from Amir - "I would recommend EuroLLVM’16 presentation (Building Binary Optimizer with LLVM), CGO’19 paper (BOLT: A Practical Binary Optimizer for Data Centers and Beyond), CC’21 paper (Lightning BOLT: Powerful, Fast, and Scalable Binary Optimization) and recent LLVM devmtg talks (Adding a BOLT pass).
-We have some docs in bolt/docs but they are sparse.
-There are a couple of other talks on YouTube about BOLT that you may also find useful."
+Please do not mess LLVM BOLT with another [bolt](https://gitlab.freedesktop.org/bolt/bolt) project - a Thunderbolt devices manager.
+Naming collision happened even here.
+Anyway, it wouldn't be a huge problem in practice - just always search for "LLVM BOLT" and you will be fine.

 | Application | BOLT Instrumentation to Release slowdown ratio | Benchmark link |
 |---|---|---|